zGLados/hltv_telegram_alert/README.md

 The bot checks:
 - **Daily at 09:00 AM**: Sends a summary of all important matches
-- **Every 30 minutes**: Checks if your favorite teams' matches have ended
+- **Every 30 minutes**: Checks if your favorite teams' matches have ended and refreshes match cache

+### Smart Caching System

+The bot uses an intelligent caching system to ensure fast responses and accurate data:
+- Match data is cached for 30 minutes
+- Match dates/times are fetched directly from HLTV match pages for accuracy
+- Cache is automatically refreshed every 30 minutes
+- Important matches (1+ stars) have their dates pre-loaded during cache refresh

 ## Technical Details